A

 Leila Topić, Ana Zubić, Želimir Koščević, Leonida Kovač, Željko Serdarević, Ana Tajder, Ivor Ivezić, Lujo Parežanin, Tomislav Augustinčić, Nikolina Pahanić-Lugar (Grad Karlovac), Patricia Počanić, Jasenka Ferber-Bogdan (Arhiv za likovne umjetnosti HAZU).

-Future repairs research was supported by Kultura Nova Foundation.
+Future repairs research is supported by Kultura Nova Foundation.

 WEB